LuciaGiagnolini12/FileSystem_to_BoDi/phase#5/readme.md

 1. **Entity retrieval** — loads all Records and RecordSets from the three structure graphs
 2. **Classification** — decides what to anonymise and what to protect (see logic below)
 3. **Anonymisation** — rewrites labels, titles, and author metadata for sensitive entities
-4. **Consistency check — titles** — verifies that every Title entity linked to an anonymised Record/RecordSet has also been anonymised; fixes any gaps
+4. **Consistency check — titles** — verifies that every Title entity linked to an Redacted Record/RecordSet has also been Redacted; fixes any gaps
 5. **Author check** — scans protected entities for author metadata fields that contain unauthorised names and anonymises them selectively
-6. **Consistency check — protected metadata** — verifies that technical metadata fields in the `PROTECTED_TECH_METADATA_TYPES` list have not been accidentally anonymised
+6. **Consistency check — protected metadata** — verifies that technical metadata fields in the `PROTECTED_TECH_METADATA_TYPES` list have not been accidentally Redacted

 A Blazegraph journal backup is created automatically before any writes unless `--skip-backup` is passed.